open-horizon/open-horizon.github.io/docs/installing/preparing_edge_cluster.md

 ## Install and configure a microk8s edge cluster
 {: #install_microk8s_edge_cluster}

 This content provides a summary of how to install microk8s, a lightweight and small Kubernetes cluster, on Ubuntu Linux AMD64.
-(For more detailed instructions, see the [microk8s documentation](https://microk8s.io/docs).)
+(For more detailed instructions, see the [microk8s documentation ](https://microk8s.io/docs){:target="_blank"}{: .externalLink}.)

 **Note**: This type of edge cluster is meant for development and test because a single worker node Kubernetes cluster does not provide scalability or high availability.